angelwhipple/portfolio-whipple/docs/assignments/assignment1.md

 # Assignment 1: Social Media Needfinding

 ## Planning
-1. **Theme:** How would one design a social media app for traveling industry professionals (travel nurses, interns, college students, seasonal employees/contractors, full-timers, etc).
+1. **Theme:** How would one design a social media app for traveling industry professionals (travel nurses, interns, college students, seasonal employees/contractors, full-timers)?
 Could their needs be better met than they currently are by platforms like Linkedin, Facebook, etc?
-2. **Who & why:** Graduate (master's/PhD) students, contractors, tech interns, full-time employees, travel nurses, consultants.
-Users of 0-1 vs. many social media platforms, internship vs. permanent position, tech vs. other industries, MIT vs. non-MIT
+2. **Who & why:**
+   - Anthony Smith is a full-time consultant & contractor at Apple.
+I want to interview Anthony because he finished college over a decade ago, and mentioned having an extensive work history at tech/social media companies in the Bay Area.
+He could likely shed some valuable insight on the life of a traveling professional in the earlier days of social media, when a lot of apps were likely lacking the features/functionality they have now.
+   - Naylah Canty is a full-time aerospace engineer at NASA.
+My motivation behind interviewing Naylah is the potential to gain a perspective of someone in aerospace/government, where social media may not play as large of a part (if any) in her day-to-day work.
+Furthermore, Naylah has had several internships in more rural areas like Virginia and Singapore.
+It would be interesting to see if social media is as impactful for professionals in these areas when compared to their urban counterparts.
 3. **Questions & conversation starters:**
    - Tell me about yourself.
    - Tell me about your past work/internship experience.